Get in before 30 June for Government Co-Contribution Bonus

 Other eligibility requirements:

-· Make personal after-tax (non-concessional) contributions to your super (salary sacrifice and superannuation guarantee contributions don’t count)
+· Make personal after-tax (non-concessional) contributions to your super (salary sacrifice, superannuation guarantee and personal tax-deductible super contributions don’t count)

 · Receive at least 10% of your assessable income from employment or self-employment activities